Hi-Folks/fusionable/README.md

 ## How to use Fusionable

-To install Fusionable JS package:
+To install the Fusionable JS package:

 ```bash
 bun add fusionable
 ```

-Then, you can create your Markdown files, for example in the `./src/content` directory:
+Then, you can create your Markdown files, for example, in the `./src/content` directory:

 ```markdown
 ---